openSUSE/news-o-o/_posts/2009-12-10-opensuse-11-2-and-its-retail-box.markdown

 ---
 author: News Team
+comments: true
 date: 2009-12-10 09:16:42+00:00
 layout: post
 link: https://news.opensuse.org/2009/12/10/opensuse-11-2-and-its-retail-box/
+slug: opensuse-11-2-and-its-retail-box
-title: "openSUSE 11.2 and its retail box"
+title: openSUSE 11.2 and its retail box
+wordpress_id: 2612
 categories:
 - Announcements
 - Distribution
 tags:
 - '11.2'
 ---

 Retail versions of openSUSE 11.2 are once again available.
 For the first time, the retail box is being handled by a partner, [open-slx](http://open-slx.com/).

 open-slx is founded and lead by Stefan Werden, a former SUSE employee who approached Novell this summer and proposed to take on the retail box distribution in the future.
 After some negotiation Stefan signed a contract with Novell and is now allowed to pursue theÂ  retail box on his own.
 With openSUSE 11.2 open-slx's main goal is to keep the retail box alive and improve sales of openSUSE in the retail market.